 As a volunteer Befriender you will provide companionship to a person (client) who has a palliative condition.
 The Befriending relationship provides the client with additional social support by developing an emotionally supportive relationship, helping the client to feel less isolated and more connected to their community.
 Befriending complements social and domestic support but does not replace it.
 Befrienders do not provide personal care, Befrienders offer friendship.

 Befrienders offer regular contact, companionship and a link to the wider community.
-The role of a befriender is a very important one for both client and befriender.

-- Visiting clients at home
+- Visiting clients, usually at their home on an agreed date/time

-- Providing opportunities for engagement in social activities
+- Providing opportunities for engagement in social activities within the community

 - Offering support whilst respecting a person’s independence and dignity

 - Working closely with the client’s family and carer